lazywinadmin/lazywinadmin.github.io/_posts/2013/2013-05-11-Scripting_Games_2013_-_Advanced_Event_3_-_A_Disk_Decision.md

-* The browser displays â€œDisk Free Space Reportâ€ in the page tab when viewing the report.
+* The browser displays "Disk Free Space Report" in the page tab when viewing the report.

-* â€œLocal Fixed Disk Reportâ€ is in the H2 (â€œHeading 2â€) HTML style.If you can actually add the computer name to that â€“ bonus!
+* "Local Fixed Disk Report" is in the H2 ("Heading 2") HTML style.If you can actually add the computer name to that – bonus!

 * The report ends with an HTML horizontal rule and the date and time that the report was generated.